HelloFresh: 2020s

-In 2020, HelloFresh acquired ready-made meal company Factor75 (since rebranded to just Factor) for up to $277 million.
-Factor75 was started in Batavia, Illinois in 2013 by Mike Apostal and Nick Wernimont.
+In 2020, HelloFresh acquired ready-made meal company Factor75, LLC (doing business as Factor, Factor_, or Factor75) for up to $277 million.
+Factor75 was started in Batavia, Illinois, in 2013 by Mike Apostal and Nick Wernimont.
 At the time of the acquisition, it had grown to a $100 million company.

 In July 2021, HelloFresh agreed to acquire the Brisbane-based food kit company Youfoodz from Lance Giles and Jordana Stott for A$125 million, with the transaction finalised in October 2021.
 Giles remained as CEO of Youfoodz during the transition period.
 According to The New Zealand Herald and The Australian, Giles also owned a 14.5% stake in Youfoodz, which amounted to a cashout of A$18 million.
 The couple subsequently used NZ$10 million from the sale of Youfoodz to bankroll the independent 2025 horror film Forgive Us All.

 In April 2022 HelloFresh launched in Japan, the first Asian market for the meal box provider.
 Just 8 months later on 20 December 2022, HelloFresh announced their withdrawal from Japan with the CEO Thomas Griesel admitting failure in his ability to drive reasonable ROI.
 Employees were notified of their layoffs with less than the legal 30-day notice period.
 On 27 September 2023, HelloFresh filed for bankruptcy in the Tokyo District Court with total debt of 3 billion yen.

-On 17 November 2022, HelloFresh launched in Spain under the name HelloFresh SE, promising to use "100 percent Spanish raised beef, chicken and pork."
+In November 2022, HelloFresh launched in Spain under the name HelloFresh SE, promising to use "100 percent Spanish raised beef, chicken and pork."
 The following year, they announced that they would cease importing coconut milk from Thailand, following an investigation by People for the Ethical Treatment of Animals which accused Thai farmers of forcing southern pig-tailed macaques to harvest coconuts.

 HelloFresh announced in August 2023 they would expand their Factor ready-to-eat brand into Europe, starting with The Netherlands.

-On 11 January 2024, after an investigation begun in 2022, HelloFresh was fined £140,000 by the UK's Information Commissioner's Office (ICO), for sending millions of spam texts and emails, and contacting customers even after being asked to stop.
+In January 2024, after an investigation begun in 2022, HelloFresh was fined £140,000 by the UK's Information Commissioner's Office (ICO), for sending millions of spam texts and emails, and contacting customers even after being asked to stop.

 In March 2024, the company's stock dropped 46% in one day after the HelloFresh announced it expected lower earnings in 2024.
-HelloFresh then closed two distribution centers; one in Nuneaton, Warwickshire in the UK and one in Newnan, Georgia in the United States.
+HelloFresh then closed two distribution centers; in Nuneaton, Warwickshire in the UK and Newnan, Georgia in the US.

+In early 2026, HelloFresh ceased its operations in Italy and Spain.
+The company stated that the two markets no longer offered a clear path to scale and sustainable profitability.